BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 ## Features

 **webServer** can handle HTTP requests in two different ways.
-As a programmed response to some requests (typically small replies – see examples) or by sending .html files that have been previously uploaded into /var/www/html directory.
+As a programmed response to some requests (typically small replies â€“ see examples) or by sending .html files that have been previously uploaded into /var/www/html directory.
 Features:

    - HTTP protocol,
    - Cookies
-   - WS protocol – only basic support for WebSockets is included so far,
+   - WS protocol â€“ only basic support for WebSockets is included so far,
    - webClient function is included for making simple HTTP requests from ESP32 to other servers,
    - threaded web server sessions,
    - time-out set to 1,5 seconds for HTTP protocol and 5 minutes for WS protocol to free up limited ESP32 resources used by inactive sessions,